W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 6. God offers only mercy.
 ²Your words should reflect only mercy, because that is what you have received and that is what you should give.
 ³Justice is a temporary expedient, or an attempt to teach you the meaning of mercy.
-⁴It is judgemental only because you are capable of injustice.
+⁴It is judgmental only because you are capable of injustice.

 ::: details Expanded
 God offers only mercy.
 ²Your words should reflect only mercy, because that [mercy] is what you have received and that [mercy] is what you should give.
 ³Justice is a temporary expedient, or an attempt to teach you the meaning of mercy.
-⁴It [justice] is judgemental only because you are capable of injustice.
+⁴It [justice] is judgmental only because you are capable of injustice.
 :::

 ::: details Substituted
 God offers only mercy.
 ²Your words should reflect only mercy, because mercy is what you have received and mercy is what you should give.
 ³Justice is a temporary expedient, or an attempt to teach you the meaning of mercy.
-⁴Justice is judgemental only because you are capable of injustice.
+⁴Justice is judgmental only because you are capable of injustice.
 :::

 ::: details Simplified